 Finn was the first Tervuren to get the Crazy 8’s Gold level and we are working hard to keep up with several other excellent Terv ratters on the east coast for our next levels of Platinum Silver and Gold.

 Quite by surprise, I found out that a photo of Finn taken during one of our runs with the Ratters of Arizona in New River, AZ by GoDogPhoto.com was selected to be the cover photo on a comprehensive book about Barn Hunt.
 We were thrilled!
 Check out the book here… barn_hunt_a_game_of_hide_seek_for_dogs

 All those letters before and after Finn’s name…

 CH – Champion title for achieving 15 points and majors at conformation dog shows

 CGCA – Canine Good Citizen Advanced

-For you dog lovers, check my Store page for my latest craft addiction – snuffle mats!
+For you dog lovers, check the Snuffle Mat page for my latest addition to the things I sell.
 These are durable rubber mats with fleece strips tied on.
 You sprinkle dry treats or kibble on it, shake it down a little so the treats are hidden and let your dog forage away for the treats.
 It is a nice brain activity for your dog to earn his treats.
 Trainers also recommend using a snuffle mat to calm and focus your dog in stressful situations or at competitions.
 Finn loves his but usually only take a few minutes to dig out all the treats!